The maximum efficiency of nano heat engines depends on more than temperature: Extensions to the setup

 with $J=1,2$ denoting the final battery state $\rho^J_\textup{W}$.
 We also define an $\alpha$ independent efficiency:

 For any $\alpha\geq 0$, and any state $\rho_\cold^1$, $\eta_\alpha^J (\rho_\cold^1) \geq \eta^J (\rho_\cold^1)$ holds.

 We already know that when $\Omega >1$, for any final cold bath state $\rho_\cold^1$, the efficiency $\eta^1(\rho_\cold^1)$ is strictly less than the Carnot efficiency.
-Theorem \ref{thm:general_batt} shows that this is also true for $\eta^2(\rho_\cold^1)$, i.e. when allowing a more general battery final state. \begin{theorem} [General battery states do not improve efficiency] Consider a heat engine with a cold bath consisting of $n$ qubits, and consider the case where $\Omega >1$ (recall the definition of $\Omega$ in Eq.~\eqref{def:sigma}).
-Then for any final cold bath state $\rho_\cold^1$, the efficiency $\eta^2(\rho_\cold^1)$ is strictly less than the Carnot efficiency. \end{theorem}
+Theorem \ref{thm:general_batt} shows that this is also true for $\eta^2(\rho_\cold^1)$, i.e. when allowing a more general battery final state. \begin{theorem} [General battery states do not improve efficiency] Consider a quasi-static heat engine with a cold bath consisting of $n$ qubits, extracting near perfect work.
+Let $\Omega >1$ (definition in Eq.~\eqref{def:sigma}).
+Then the efficiency $\lim_{g\rightarrow 0^+}\eta^2 (\tau_{\beta_f})$, where $\tau_{\beta_f}$ is the final state of a quasi-static heat engine (Def. \ref{def:quasi static}), is strictly less than the Carnot efficiency. \end{theorem}

 \begin{proof} Firstly, suppose that $\Omega >1$.
 By Lemma \ref{lemma: efficiency as a function of kappa} we know that the infimum is obtained at $\alpha=\infty$, and by Lemma \ref{Quantum/Nano heat engine efficiency} we know that the efficiency for quasi-static heat engine is strictly less than the Carnot value: